maniatisni/iDAS-self-supervised-denoising/README.md

 from Tensorflow work in PyTorch.

-In [train-synthetic.ipynb](https://github.com/maniatisni/DAS-Denoising/blob/main/train-synthetic.ipynb) I train synthetic data for the same number of epochs, hyperparameters e.t.c. as the paper, and in [testing-synthetic.ipynb](https://github.com/maniatisni/DAS-Denoising/blob/main/testing-synthetic.ipynb) it is evident that my code works as I get the same results as the original paper, except from the $R^2$ vs slowness,
+In [train-synthetic.ipynb](https://github.com/maniatisni/DAS-Denoising/blob/main/train-synthetic.ipynb) I train synthetic data for the same, hyperparameters e.t.c. as the paper, except it was for 3000 epochs, and in [testing-synthetic.ipynb](https://github.com/maniatisni/DAS-Denoising/blob/main/testing-synthetic.ipynb) it is evident that my code works as I get the same results as the original paper, except from the $R^2$ vs slowness,
-I will come back to this as I will retrain maybe for more epochs.
+this may need some more additional training.

 Next, I started training in real DAS data, from HCMR/Nestor, in INSERT train-DAS-paper.ipynb to replicate the same results as the paper, in order to be able to use these results as benchmarks.